Block legacy authentication with Microsoft Entra Conditional Access

 - If you've activated the new sign-in activity reports preview, repeat the above steps also on the User sign-ins (non-interactive) tab.

-These logs will indicate where users are using clients that are still depending on legacy authentication.
+These logs indicate where users are using clients that are still depending on legacy authentication.
 For users that don't appear in these logs and are confirmed to not be using legacy authentication, implement a Conditional Access policy for these users only.